 Why San Diego?

 San Diego is a great place to develop the battery and other energy-storage and power management technologies society needs.
 The mild climate offers ideal conditions for maximizing battery life and performance in electric vehicles, microgrids and more.
-In addition, San Diego's abundant sunshine and extensive photovoltaic installations supports electric-car-charging infrastructure powered by the sun.
+In addition, San Diego's abundant sunshine and extensive photovoltaic installations support electric-car-charging infrastructure powered by the sun.

 San Diego is, of course, home to the University of California, San Diego.
-The Jacobs School of Engineering at UC San Diego is a top-ten engineering school that includes the first academic department of nanoengineering in the country, as well as world class materials science, chemical, electrical, mechanical and structural engineering research groups.
-These engineers work seamlessly across the university with top researchers in chemistry, physics and economics.
+The Jacobs School of Engineering at UC San Diego is a top-ten engineering school that includes the first academic department of nanoengineering in the country, as well as world-class materials science, chemical, electrical, mechanical and structural engineering research groups.
+These engineers work seamlessly across the university with top researchers in chemistry, physics, and economics.

 Together these interdisciplinary research teams have the unique opportunity to test power and energy storage devices and systems on UC San Diego's world-renowned microgrid.